-- 44. Powerco uses a cost of supply model (COSM) to allocate three broad categories of cost: transmission costs, operating and maintenance costs, and capital costs.
+46. Powerco uses a cost of supply model (COSM) to allocate three broad categories of cost: transmission costs, operating and maintenance costs, and capital costs.
 The role of the COSM is not to set prices, but rather to evaluate how current tariff structures recover different categories of cost.
 This process of verifying tariffs through the COSM is used for both the Western and Eastern regions.
-If the results of the COSM are significantly different from the revenues recovered through existing prices, prices are adjusted to ensure a better alignment of revenues and costs. - 45.
-Powerco's cost allocation can be summed up in three steps.
-First, prices used in the previous pricing year are adjusted to reflect the overall revenue requirement.
-The COSM is then run and its results compared to the revenues generated by the updated set of prices.
-If changes are required, prices are readjusted by applying discretion while aiming to maintain price stability and minimise price shocks to the extent practicable.
-Figure 4 below illustrates this process.
+If the results of the COSM are significantly different from the revenues recovered through existing prices, prices are adjusted to ensure a better alignment of revenues and costs.

-&lt;sup>10 Section 9 of Powerco's 2013 Asset Management Plan, available at www.powerco.co.nz.
+10 Section 9 of Powerco's 2013 Asset Management Plan, available at www.powerco.co.nz.

-&lt;sup>11 Transmission costs include Transpower's charges and avoided costs of transmission (ACOT).
+11 Transmission costs include Transpower's charges and avoided costs of transmission (ACOT).